Sampling-Based Constrained Motion Planning with Products of Experts: Related work

 Our approach seeks to combine the advantages of both projection and generative methods.
 We propose a two-stage process: first, we train generative models to approximate the distribution of the feasible region.
 Rather than projecting individual samples, we then project an estimated optimality distribution into this feasible region using a product of experts, enhancing both the efficiency and focus of sampling within feasible areas.
 Our approach has two main benefits.
 Compared to learning a distribution that captures both feasibility and optimality, we focus on the simpler task of feasibility alone and allowing the learned model to be used across tasks with similar feasibility sets.
 Furthermore, compared to projection-based methods, our approach \emph{project-then-sample} promotes better exploration within the feasible set.

-\textbf{Product of Experts:} The utilization of the product of experts was initially introduced by \cite{hinton1999poe}, wherein each expert represents a relatively simple distribution focusing on specific parameters or tasks.
+\textbf{Product of Experts:} In SMPC, it is common practice to define the overall cost function or solution distribution by combining multiple terms, typically through summation or a product of distributions~\citep{pan2024modelbased}.
+Each term is designed to address a specific aspect of the problem, such as optimality or constraint satisfaction, and the final solution is obtained by solving the joint problem defined by their combination.

+In most existing approaches, this combination occurs at the definition level, meaning that the full problem is formed first and then solved using techniques such as gradient descent, Langevin dynamics, or other sampling-based methods.
+While this is effective, it tends to reduce flexibility, as the individual structures of the constituent terms are lost once they are merged.

+In contrast, Hinton’s original formulation of the \emph{product of experts}~\citep{hinton1999poe} suggests an alternative: solving each expert individually and then combining their solutions.
+By \emph{solution}, we refer to a sampleable distribution, such as a Gaussian, that does not require further optimization or inference steps.
+This approach preserves the modularity of each expert, enables the use of specialized solvers, and simplifies sampling from the final distribution without re-solving the full joint problem.
+In this regard, each expert represents a relatively simple distribution focusing on specific parameters or tasks.
 These experts are subsequently combined to yield a more refined and sharper distribution.
 This methodology has found applications in robotics, including the fusion of sensory information \citep{pradalier2003expressing}, the fusion of robot motion learned in multiple coordinate systems \citep{Calinon16JIST}, and across task spaces \citep{Pignat22IJRR,Muehlbauer24RAL}.
 Our work extends these prior approaches by incorporating the product of experts framework within an MPC paradigm.

-One of the key challenges we address in this article is that some distributions (e.g., feasibility) are often too intricate to be accurately captured by simple Gaussian models.
-Previously mentioned works in PoE frameworks have relied on Gaussian representations due to their mathematical tractability.
-Gaussian distributions simplify product calculations and facilitate efficient sampling because analytical solutions for these operations are readily available.
-However, when dealing with highly non-linear or discontinuous feasibility constraints, Gaussian models fall short in capturing the sharp transitions and boundaries that characterize such distributions.
-If alternative methods were employed, additional steps might be required to normalize the resulting distribution and to develop effective sampling techniques, both of which would entail significant computational and implementation challenges.
-We demonstrate that with our proposed approach, these two steps become unnecessary.
+There are three main approaches in the literature for combining multiple experts at the solution level: (1) \textbf{Gaussian experts}~\citep{Calinon16JIST, hinton1999poe}, (2) \textbf{Energy-based models}~\citep{gkanatsios2023energybased}, and (3) \textbf{Diffusion-based models}~\citep{yang2023diffusion, wang2024poco}.
+Each of these methods offers different advantages and trade-offs, which we discuss further to motivate our use of the TT representation.